atlassian-labs/atlaspack/packages/dev/atlaspack-link/README.md

 # `atlaspack-link`

-A CLI for linking a dev version of Parcel into a project.
+A CLI for linking a dev version of Atlaspack into a project.

 ## Installation